Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/scraping/integrated.md

 ## Cypress

 The Cypress integration is currently not working due to outdated packages.
-It is scheduled to be updated for September 2024.
+It is scheduled to be updated for Q4 2024.